8 Herbs that Improve Sleep Quality

 Chamomile

-When you think of a nighttime tea, chamomile is probably the first thing to come to mind.
+When you think of nighttime tea, chamomile is probably the first thing to come to mind.
 Most of us know that chamomile is great for relaxation and the research supports that belief (5).
 It is thought that chamomile provides a sedative effect due to a flavonoid called apigenin that binds to GABA receptors in the brain to promote relaxation.
 Apigenin is also well known for its anti-cancer properties.

 My two favorite methods of using chamomile are in a high-quality tea or by aromatherapy.
 Additionally, chamomile oil can be combined with lavender oil in a healing bath.
 Some of my patients report that after a healing bath with lavender and chamomile oils they have gotten some of the best sleep of their life!